SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

     For more information on the [dataset](https://recsys.eb.dk/dataset/).

+!!! abstract "Purpose"
-The purpose of this blog post is to go over the exploratory data analysis of this dataset.
-The post will be organized into the following sections:
+    This article will cover the exploratory data analysis of the RecSys 2024 Challenge dataset.
+The content will be structured into the following sections:

     - Data Preprocessing
     - Functions
         * Plot Functions
         * Feature Functions
     - Feature Analysis
         - Overall Feature Analysis
         - Article
         - User
         - Session
         - Topic
         - Devices
         - Age

 !!! note "Key Metrics"
     We need to establish specific metrics and analyze how different features impact those metrics.
 Our platform generates revenue through both subscriptions and advertisements.
 User engagement is crucial because the more time users spend reading new articles, the greater our advertisement revenue.
+We will need this insight for our next section on model selection for a recommendation system.

 # Data Preprocessing
-Let's import our packages used for this section.
+Let's start by importing the packages required for this section.

 ```python
 # Packages